Children’s Hospital New Orleans Pediatric Cardiology

 The Pediatric Coronary Artery Clinic of the Heart Center is one of only a few pediatric coronary programs in the country and the only program of its kind in the Southeast.
 The Clinic provides special expertise in the diagnosis and management of pediatric coronary artery disease.
 Specific conditions that we treat include Kawasaki Disease and congenital problems of the coronary arteries such as abnormal origins or courses of the arteries.
 The team consists of specialists in pediatric cardiology, preventive cardiology, pediatric cardiovascular surgery, and adult congenital heart disease.
 Visits consist of a comprehensive evaluation including a thorough history and physical examination, electrocardiogram, and echocardiogram.
 In many instances, the visit will also included imaging with a CT scan and stress testing.
 This information is reviewed by the team to arrive at a detailed and comprehensive management plan developed specifically for your child and family.

-- Home Trial periods prior to discharge to empower parents and give them the confidence, training & education needed to care for their baby.
-Parents are taught how to give medications, obtain weights, monitor saturations, keep logs of feedings, weights, saturations, and recognize red flags that indicate a change in the baby’s health status.
+Prior to discharge there is extensive training to empower parents and caregivers, giving them the confidence, training, and education needed to care for their baby.
+Families are taught how to continue the complex daily care their baby needs including giving medications, obtaining weights, monitoring saturations, mixing formula, keeping logs of feedings, and recognizing red flags that indicate a change in the baby’s health status.